lazyguyy/optimal-mst/README.md

 ## A thing to note

-While this algorithm has an optimal asymptotic runtime, it is certainly not the case for any practical application.
+While this algorithm has an optimal asymptotic runtime, it is certainly not optimal for any practical application.
-To be honest, this whole project is rather academic; the only parts of interest may be our implementations of the other mst algorithms (for testing purposes we also implemented the mst algorithms devised by prim, kruskal, boruvka and fredman and tarjan) as well as the implementation of fibonacci heaps and soft heaps.
+To be honest, this whole project has only a rather academic purpose; the only parts of interest may be our implementations of the other mst algorithms (for testing purposes we implemented the mst algorithms devised by prim, kruskal, boruvka and fredman / tarjan) as well as the implementation of fibonacci heaps and soft heaps.

 ## Further notes regarding the implementation of the optimal mst algorithm